Skip to content

 Runtime and scheduling

-6. Warning set is stricter than the CLAUDE.md minimum. lince::warnings enables, on top of -Wall -Wextra -Wpedantic -Werror: -Wshadow -Wnon-virtual-dtor -Wold-style-cast -Wcast-align -Wunused -Woverloaded-virtual -Wconversion -Wsign-conversion -Wnull-dereference -Wdouble-promotion -Wformat=2.
-Everything builds clean under this set — keep it that way.
+6. Warning set is stricter than the CLAUDE.md minimum. tero::warnings enables, on top of -Wall -Wextra -Wpedantic -Werror: -Wshadow -Wnon-virtual-dtor -Wold-style-cast -Wcast-align -Wunused -Woverloaded-virtual -Wconversion -Wsign-conversion -Wnull-dereference -Wdouble-promotion -Wformat=2.
+Everything builds with 0 warnings / 0 errors under this set.

 7. tests/support/dummy_peripheral is a test fixture, not a module.
-Lives in the test tree; must not leak into lince_peripherals.
+Lives in the test tree; must not leak into tero_peripherals.

 23. Emulator exposes injection, not construction, for services. set_character_device() and set_logger() swap the defaults at runtime.
 Lets the CLI wire StdoutCharDevice / StdoutLogger without forcing them into EmulatorConfig, and lets tests swap in CapturingCharDevice without touching config.
 SMP2 wrappers will use the same injection points.